 Derek Carmon, a Portland Police Bureau spokesman, disputed Lake’s version of events.
 He told the Tracker that it is “not our practice to use any crowd-control device without warning.
 Multiple announcements were given in the area during that time frame.”

 Video taken by Lake at around 8:05 p.m. shows protesters in a haze of tear gas.
-One of the law enforcement officers stationed at the Multnomah County Justice Center can be seen throwing a flash bang grenade at protestors, and an announcement can be heard warning that the officers will use force if the demonstrators don’t leave.
+One of the law enforcement officers stationed at the Multnomah County Justice Center can be seen throwing a flash bang grenade at protesters, and an announcement can be heard warning that the officers will use force if the demonstrators don’t leave.

 In another video Lake sent to the Tracker, at around 8:10 p.m., he filmed demonstrators kneeling and chanting across from the Justice Center building.
 Somebody near Lake yells, “incoming!”
 Then the video goes askew as Lake yells in pain.